Conflicts of Interest

 • Gifts valued at less than $150 that are received as part of a broad-based promotion on the part of the donor and are made to similarly-situated persons at other organizations;

-• Reasonable meals provided by existing or prospective investment managers in connection with the due diligence trips of members of the investment department; and
+• Reasonable meals provided by existing or prospective investment managers in connection with the due diligence trips of members of the investment department or the impact investments department; and

 • Meals or other modest entertainment received while attending charity events.